frewinchristopher/market-news-feed/README.md

 `node index.js`

 If you've put in the correct API credentials for google, you'll hear a nice female voice read out to you the newest headline.
 If not, you'll at least see the new news printed to the console.

+A simple real time UI for this can be found at https://chrisfrew.in/market-news-feed